portworx/workflow-image-scan/README.md

 ## Outputs

-Image scan results visualized in:
+* Image scan results are:

-1. job summary section,
+  * visualized in the job summary section,
-2. pull request comment.
+  * visualized in a pull request comment (if the scan result is different from the previous),
+  * uploaded as artifacts into workflow run page as separate JSON files per image (e.g. `docker.io-portworx-pds-base-config-ubi8-a2aee61.lacework-result.json`).